geru/qbwc/README.txt

 A: It does nothing without some configuration and outside connection from a Quickbooks Webconnector.
 But, it should successfully perform the Webconnector authorization dialog without errors.
-Without the scaffolded modules, it will do nothing more.
+Without any scaffolded modules, it will do nothing more.

 Q: How does this compare with other Drupal Quickbooks integration modules?

-A: QBWC Interface is unique in that it doesn't use the Drupal Services module and it is data agnostic, meaning it doesn't care what data gets exchanged or what application makes use of the data.
+A: QBWC Interface is unique in that it doesn't use the Drupal Services module and it is data agnostic, meaning it doesn't care what data gets exchanged or which Drupal application makes use of the data.

 Services